Trump’s US science freeze a 'threat to academic freedom' – DW – 02/04/2025

 Scientists in the US are in a state of confusion and panic after the Trump administration issued an order freezing billions in federal research funding last week.

-The administration walked back its planned halt of federal grants and loans within two days, but a review of thousands of federally funded programs continues, with a pause on National Institutes of Health (NIH) funded research.
+The administration walked back its planned halt of federal grants and loans within two days, but a review of thousands of federally funded programs continues, with a pause on research funded by the National Institutes of Health (NIH).

 "It's chaos, really scary.
 It's a threat to academic freedom.
 Many scientists and technicians are panicking and don't know if they can have a future in research," a scientist at Harvard Medical School, US, who asked not to be identified, told DW.